Project management: Planning

 Additional processes, such as planning for communications and for scope management, identifying roles and responsibilities, determining what to purchase for the project, and holding a kick-off meeting are also generally advisable.

 For new product development projects, conceptual design of the operation of the final product may be performed concurrent with the project planning activities and may help to inform the planning team when identifying deliverables and planning activities.

 Executing

-While executing we must know what are the planned terms that need to be executed.
+While executing, one must know what the planned terms are that need to be executed.

 The execution/implementation phase ensures that the project management plan's deliverables are executed accordingly.
 This phase involves proper allocation, coordination, and management of human resources and any other resources such as materials and budgets.
 The output of this phase is the project deliverables.

 Project documentation

 Documenting everything within a project is key to being successful.
-To maintain budget, scope, effectiveness and pace a project must have physical documents pertaining to each specific task.
+To maintain budget, scope, effectiveness and pace, a project must have physical documents pertaining to each specific task.
 With correct documentation, it is easy to see whether or not a project's requirement has been met.
-To go along with that, documentation provides information regarding what has already been completed for that project.
+In conjunction, documentation provides information regarding what has already been completed for that project.
 Documentation throughout a project provides a paper trail for anyone who needs to go back and reference the work in the past.